 Wallets provide a way to securely store Filecoin, along with other digital assets.
-These wallets consist of a public address and a private key, which work similar to a bank account number and password combo.
-These features are used to securely access and manage the cryptocurrency stored within the wallet.
+These wallets consist of a public and private key, which work similarly to a bank account number and password.

 When someone sends cryptocurrency to your wallet address, the transaction is recorded on the blockchain network, and the funds are added to your wallet balance.
 Similarly, when you send cryptocurrency from your wallet to someone else’s wallet, the transaction is recorded on the blockchain network, and the funds are deducted from your wallet balance.